mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     decrement total connection count
     if original state is "available":
       decrement available connection count
+    else if original state is "pending":
+      decrement pending connection count
     emit ConnectionClosedEvent

     # The following can happen at a later time (i.e. in background